willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 - Review audit logs.
 - Create, edit, and view alert rules.

-## Managing Lighthouse RBAC permissions in the partner tenant
+## Manage Lighthouse RBAC permissions in the partner tenant

 Lighthouse permissions in the partner tenant are managed by assigning RBAC roles.
 Each role has a set of permissions that determines which data users can access and change within the partner tenant.
 Administrators in Lighthouse should use a combination of RBAC and GDAP to provide least-privileged access to data based on the tasks each user needs to perform.